2025 Campania regional election

-The 2025 Campania regional election is scheduled to take place in Campania, Italy, on 23–24 November 2025.
+The 2025 Campania regional election was held in Campania, Italy, from 23 to 24 November 2025.

 Electoral system

 The Regional Council of Campania is composed of 51 members, elected in a party-list proportional representation system.
 Regional councillors are selected from party lists at the constituency level, with an electoral threshold at 2,5%.
 An additional seat is reserved to the President-elect, who is the candidate winning a plurality of votes.
 A majority bonus of 60% is granted to the winning coalition.